 If you have a group or plan on sampling a lot of great Milwaukee beer, then you might want to jump on a multi-brewery tour.
 These tours are a great way to get a taste of many of Milwaukee’s best breweries all in one day – while being safe and responsible.

 Our Top Pick: 4 Brewery Tour with 8 – 6oz samples – This tour pays a visit to some of Milwaukee’s classic breweries and some up and coming ones.
 Safely aboard a small group transport (14 people max), you’ll visit Lakefront Brewery, Gathering Place Brewing, Black Husky Brewing, and Company Brewing during a 3.5-hour tour with two 6oz samples at each!

 Milwaukee Boat Brewery Tours

-Milwaukee River Boat – 3 Pub Cruise – Evenings and weekend you can take a boat tour stopping at several pub and some breweries along Milwaukee Riverfront.
+Milwaukee River Boat – 3 Pub Cruise – On evenings and weekends you can take a boat tour stopping at several pubs and some breweries along Milwaukee Riverfront.
 Grab a group of friends or join one of the main public tours.